-Page 449 of the original book is a title page for Collingwood's contribution; it describes him as "Fellow and Lecturer of Pembroke College, Oxford."
+Page 449 of the original book is a title page for Collingwood's contribution; the page describes him as "Fellow and Lecturer of Pembroke College, Oxford."
 Page 450 gives a Synopsis: a table of contents showing three levels of divisions of Collingwood's essay.
-The levels as such are not named; for use of the LATEX program, I call them sections, subsections, and subsubsections.
-The divisions are not indicated in the original text, except that sections I and II are separated by a space; and sections II and III, by a row of five dots.
-I have now added all of the names of the divisions to the text itself, although sometimes it is not clear on which side of a transitional paragraph a division should fall.
+The Synopsis is reproduced below, with page numbers of the present document.
+The levels as such are not named; but in the underlying LATEX file of the present document, I have called them chapters, sections, and subsections.
+The divisions are not indicated in the original text, except that chapters I and II are separated by a space, and chapters II and III are separated by a row of five dots.
+I have now added to the text itself all of the names (or descriptions) of the divisions from the Synopsis.
+However, sometimes it is not clear on which side of a transitional paragraph a division should be made to fall.